Child Inclusive Mediation - A Guide For Parents

 Why do we need to involve the children?
 Why can’t we just talk about what we know and make decisions?

-Research has proven in a 4 year follow up that including the children (as opposed to just speaking about them) resulted in:
+Research followed up over 4 years has proven that involving the children (as opposed to just speaking about them) resulted in:

 What is the role of the mediator?